 You will have to mention any pre-existing conditions you have.
 This might mean you need to look for specialist insurance.
 Whether or not specialist over 60s insurance is cheaper than a traditional policy depends on your specific circumstances.
 It's worth comparing both options before buying travel insurance.

 Travel insurance for over 70s

 Travel insurance prices for over 70s can vary.
-Many insurers increase premiums again at this age limit, and many standard insurers don’t tend to cover people in their 70s.
-Nimble Fins data shows the average cost of single trip travel insurance for the age group is:
+Many insurers increase premiums again at this age limit, and many standard insurers don't tend to cover people in their 70s.
+Nimble Fins data shows the average cost of single trip cover for the age group is: